+Registrar's Calendar:

+https://registrar.gmu.edu/calendars/spring 2024/

-✓ Last day to add or drop classes:
+✓ Last day to drop classes:

-Monday, January 23, 2017.
+February 20, 2024.

 Check PatriotWeb to be sure that you are registered for this class.

-☑ Selective withdrawal period (undergraduates):
+✓ Selective withdrawal period (undergraduates):

-February 27 - March 31, 2017
+February 21 - March 25, 2024

-✓ Spring Break: March 13 - March 19, 2017.
+✓ Spring Break:

+March 4 - March 10, 2024.

-Z Last day of classes: Saturday, May 6, 2017.
+✓ Last day of classes:

+Monday, April 29, 2024.

-Class Schedule and Readings (Each week has an accompanying folder including items such as course readings that are not in our required texts, video links, and lecture notes or powerpoints to help expand on our readings and activities.)
+Class Schedule and Readings

+(Each week has an accompanying folder including items such as course readings that are not in our required texts, video links, and lecture notes or powerpoints to help expand on our readings and activities.)